banner

 into the glistening waves.

-in life nothing dies easy.
+in life nothing dies easy,

-the rocks, the clouds, the storm tides,
+the rocks, the storm tides,

 tossed us.

-what could we do
+when the hull split what could we do

 but watch our ship reach bottom.